Incontinence

 A multidisciplinary team of healthcare professionals is involved in the diagnosis and treatment of incontinence.
 They include:

-- Nurses, including those with specialized training and certification in incontinence care.
-In conjunction with other disciplines, nurses are involved in patient assessment, addressing behavioral and lifestyle changes, and interventions such as bladder training.
+• Nurses, including those with specialized training and certification in incontinence care, who are involved in patient assessment, addressing behavioral and lifestyle changes, and interventions such as bladder training

-- Physical therapists are proficient in the evaluation and treatment of urinary and fecal incontinence and may also specialize in interventions for pelvic floor disorders, including instruction in pelvic floor exercises, manual manipulation, and other treatment modalities (such as electrostimulation, biofeedback, and/or vaginal dilators or weighted vaginal cones).
+• Physical therapists, who are proficient in the evaluation and treatment of urinary and fecal incontinence and who may specialize in interventions for pelvic floor disorders, including instruction in pelvic floor exercises, manual manipulation, and other treatment modalities (such as electrostimulation, biofeedback, and/or vaginal dilators or weighted vaginal cones)

-- Occupational therapists are involved in training to increase the awareness of pelvic floor muscle activity and developing lifestyle interventions (i.e., ADL, IADL, home assessment) to cope with urinary incontinence.
+• Occupational therapists, who are involved in all areas of incontinence care, including patient assessment and identification of the type of urinary incontinence, training patients in increased awareness of pelvic floor muscle activity, and developing patient lifestyle interventions (i.e., ADL, IADL, home assessment) to cope with urinary incontinence

 During the assessment process and before interventions are put in place, it is important for each clinician to establish the patient’s perception of the severity of the problem and its impact on their life.
-Treatment should be guided by the limitations incontinence places on the patient and the degree of intervention preferable to them (Stoppler, 2017).
+Treatment should be guided by the limitations incontinence places on the patient and the degree of intervention preferable to them (WOCN, 2021).

 Treatment generally begins with noninvasive interventions that reduce incontinence and enhance coping skills.